Relaxation and Stress

 The session focuses on breath techniques and 5 key exercises to keep doing.

 JO HAS KINDLY ALLOWED US TO RECORD HER SESSION, SO PLEASE CLICK ON THE BUTTON BELOW TO WATCH IT.

 ICU patients and family can experience flashbacks following critical illness.

 called the Safe Place, to help patients and relatives cope with their flashbacks.

-Click on the link below to watch her video.
+Click on the button below to watch her video.